By Ms. Cathy Segal (TACOM)November 10, 2016

 Bob Shalewitz, supervisor for the Water Treatment and Handling Equipment team under the Tank Automotive Research, Development and Engineering Center, said they took a system that could purify 100,000 gallons per day to the Biloxi Regional Medical Hospital after Hurricane Katrina.
 "I think we purified almost a million gallons over the months we were there.
 Before that they were bringing in 30 or 40 tanker trucks a day," he recalled.
 "They actually cut a hole in Interstate 10 that ran right along the water so we could run our inlet pipes right from the Gulf across the street to the hospital."

 Shalewitz also said that Army units set up a smaller purifier near a makeshift kitchen in a strip mall parking lot.
-They tied into the water main and sent a few hundred gallons of potable water per day to the kitchen to use for cooking and to a shower tent for relief from the 98-degree heat, he explained.
+They tied into the water main and sent a few hundred gallons of potable, or drinking, water per day to the kitchen to use for cooking and to a shower tent for relief from the 98-degree heat, he explained.

 Army Reserve units from outside of the area hit by Hurricane Sandy were activated to respond to Joint Base McGuire-Dix-Lakehurst, New Jersey.
 Although they did not purify any water, the water dawgs did use Fort Dix's 600-gallon-per-minute fuel pumps and 800,000-gallon capacity fuel system supply points to remove and store water from flooded areas and buildings almost 90 miles away.